15 Best Salad Greens to Grow Indoors

 shutterstock/Mid Tran Designer

 This crispy salad ‘Patta’ contains loads of vitamins, minerals, and dietary fiber, making it perfect for people who have kidney problems and nervous disorders.
-Growing lettuce in pots is a great way to harvest the fresh, peppery leaves in no time.
-One small consideration is the space factor as Lettuce needs lots of room for its roots, but you can easily grow the looseleaf and romaine varieties in 6-12 inch pots.
-It needs a consistent supply of water as well, and a nitrogen-rich planting medium to show vigorous growth.
+Growing lettuce in pots is a great way to harvest fresh, peppery leaves in no time.
+Lettuce needs lots of room for its roots, so go for wide pots.

 9. Sorrel